-We are a New York City based clinical-stage biopharmaceutical company committed to identifying and advancing transformative therapies for the treatment of cancer and rare diseases.
+We are a New York City based clinical-stage biopharmaceutical company committed to advancing transformative therapies for the treatment of cancer and rare diseases.
 We were founded on the principle of applying modern scientific, regulatory or manufacturing advancements to established mechanisms in order to create new development opportunities.
-We prioritize creativity, diverse perspectives, integrity and tenacity to expedite our goal of bringing life-changing therapies to people with limited treatment options.
+We prioritize creativity, diverse perspectives, integrity and tenacity to expedite our goal of bringing lifechanging therapies to people with limited treatment options.

 Our portfolio includes two development programs utilizing TARA-002, an investigational cell therapy based on the broad immunopotentiator, OK-432, which was originally granted marketing approval by the Japanese Ministry of Health and Welfare as an immunopotentiating cancer therapeutic agent.
-This cell therapy is currently approved in Japan and Taiwan for LMs, and multiple oncologic indications.
-We have secured worldwide rights to the asset excluding Japan and Taiwan and have begun to explore its use in oncology and rare disease indications.
+This cell therapy is currently approved in Japan and Taiwan for LMs and multiple oncologic indications.
+We have secured worldwide rights to the asset excluding Japan and Taiwan and are exploring its use in oncology and rare disease indications.
 TARA-002 was developed from the same master cell bank of genetically distinct group A Streptococcus pyogenes as OK-432 (marketed as Picibanil® in Japan and Taiwan by Chugai Pharmaceutical Co., Ltd., or Chugai Pharmaceutical).
 We are currently developing TARA-002 in non-muscle invasive bladder cancer, or NMIBC, and in LMs.

 Our lead oncology program is TARA-002 in NMIBC, which is cancer found in the tissue that lines the inner surface of the bladder that has not spread into the bladder muscle.
 Bladder cancer is the sixth most common cancer in the United States, with NMIBC representing approximately 80% of bladder cancer diagnoses.
 Approximately 65,000 patients are diagnosed with NMIBC in the United States each year.
 Very few new therapeutics have been approved for NMIBC since the 1990s and the current standard of care for NMIBC includes intravesical Bacillus Calmette-Guérin, or BCG.
-The mechanism of TARA-002 is similar to BCG.
-TARA-002 and BCG are intravesically administered and elicit both a Th1 type immune response and locally activated generally similar array of cytokines and immune cells.
+The mechanism of action of TARA-002 is similar in some ways to that of BCG.
+TARA-002 and BCG are both intravesically administered, elicit a Th1 type immune response and produce a locally-activated generally similar array of cytokines and immune cells.

-In March 2022 we announced that we dosed the first patient in our Phase 1 dose-finding, open-label clinical trial to evaluate TARA-002 in treatment-naïve and treatment-experienced NMIBC patients with high-grade carcinoma in situ, or CIS, and high-grade papillary tumors (Ta).
-In the initial dose escalation phase of the trial, patients will receive six weekly intravesical doses of TARA-002.
-The primary objective of the trial is to evaluate the safety, tolerability and preliminary signs of anti-tumor activity of TARA-002, with the goal of establishing a recommended dose for a future Phase 2 clinical trial.
-Enrollment of patients in the trial is ongoing.
+We are conducting a Phase 1 open-label clinical trial to evaluate TARA-002 in treatment-naïve and treatment-experienced NMIBC patients with carcinoma in situ, or CIS, and high-grade papillary tumors, or Ta, known as the ADVANCED-1 trial.
+In the initial dose escalation phase of the trial, patients received six weekly intravesical doses of TARA-002, evaluating the 10KE, 20KE and 40KE doses (Klinische Einheit, or KE, is a German term indicating a specified number of dried cells in vial).
+The primary objective of the trial is to evaluate the safety, tolerability and preliminary signs of anti-tumor activity of TARA-002, with the goal of establishing a recommended Phase 2 dose.
+In April 2023, we announced positive preliminary data from the Phase 1a dose escalation component of the ongoing ADVANCED-1 trial through the 40KE dose, in which TARA-002 indicated favorable tolerability and anti-tumor activity in NMIBC patients.